 Is swaddling safe?

 The short answer?
 Yes, swaddling is safe, provided you use your common sense and do it properly.
-This you can do by securing the wrapping blanket in some fashion so it doesn’t come loose.
-If the blanket comes loose, your baby could suffocate.
+You can ensure safety by securing the wrapping blanket in some fashion so it doesn’t come loose.
+Loose blankets are not safe for newborn babies while they sleep, especially unattended.

 Safe Sleep guidelines